aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/haftarah-martin-luther-king-shabbat-by-marcia-prager-and-jack-kessler.html.md

 And I’ve looked over.
 And I’ve seen the promised land.
 And I’m happy, tonight.
 I’m not worried about anything.
 I’m not fearing any man.
-Mine eyes have seen the glory of the coming of the Lord<span class="hebrew">׃</span>[foot]Address at the Bishop Charles Mason Temple in Memphis, Tennessee, April 3, 1968 (Dr.
+Mine eyes have seen the glory of the coming of the Lord<span class="hebrew" lang="he">׃</span>[foot]Address at the Bishop Charles Mason Temple in Memphis, Tennessee, April 3, 1968 (Dr.
 King's last sermon); in <em>A Testament of Hope</em>, 226.[/foot]
 </div>
 </td></tr></tbody></table>